Wimads/Trackball-mousekeys-add-on-for-Skeletyl/README.md

 # Trackball and mousekey add-on for Bastardkb Skeletyl

 The add-on is designed around the following components:
-* Unmodified Skeletyl_v3v7 case (compatibility with earlier or newer versions has not been tested, but should be easily adaptable).
+* Unmodified Skeletyl_v3v7 case (compatibility with earlier or newer versions of the case has not been tested).
 * Tindie PWM3360 sensor pcb (for its compact size as compared to the charybdis sensor pcb)
 * Same roller bearings as Charybdis (MR63-3x6x2.5mm)
+* 2x M3x5x5 screw inserts
+* 2x M3x10 countersunk screws (for mounting the trackball holder)
+* 3x M3x8 set screws (for the rollers)

 **How is this different from a Charybdis?**
 1. This is meant to be an add-on for an existing skeletyl build (ie, you already built a skeletyl, and decided you want a trackball as well).
 It doesn't require a modified case, so you don't have to build an entirely new board and trash your skeletyl.
 You can simply add it to your existing skeletyl.